ross-newman/rtp-motion-estimation/README.md

 ![Abaco stripe](abaco/Abaco_background-1000x275.png)
 # Abaco Systems TX1 enabled Small Form Factor solutions
 ## Modified motion-estimation for streaming video sources
-TX1 Motion Estimation performed on RTP streaming video (YUV colour space).
+TX1 Motion Estimation performed on RTP streaming video (YUV colour space as per RFQ 4175).
 Compatible with DEF-STAN 00-82

 Please be patient whilst we fix some of the issues with this code.